yboetz/pyznap/README.md

     */15 * * * *   root    /path/to/pyznap snap >> /var/log/pyznap.log

-This will run pyznap every quarter hour to take and delete snapshots.
+This will run pyznap every quarter hour to take and delete snapshots. 'frequent' snapshots can be taken up to once per minute, so adjust your cronjob accordingly.

 If you also want to send your filesystems to another location you can create a cronjob with

     0 0 * * *   root    /path/to/pyznap send >> /var/log/pyznap.log